Turkey hails ‘Ottoman grandson’ Boris Johnson as British PM

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISTANBUL: Turkey celebrated incoming British prime minister Boris Johnson’s Turkish heritage on Wednesday, with politicians and media proclaiming that the “Ottoman grandson” could strengthen ties between two countries on Europe’s fringes, a British wire service reported.
+ISTANBUL: Turkey celebrated British Prime Minister Boris Johnson’s Turkish heritage on Wednesday, with politicians and media proclaiming that the “Ottoman grandson” could strengthen ties between two countries on Europe’s fringes, a British wire service reported.

 The former London mayor is the great-grandson of the Ottoman Empire’s last interior minister, Ali Kemal, and his ancestry has been a source of pride for many Turks.